N-Elmer/ELECTRONIC-KEY-AND-LOCK/README.md

-# ELECTRONIC-KEY-AND-LOCK
-ELECTRONIC DOOR 🔐🚪 LOCKING MECHANISM

 # RFID DOOR LOCK
-ACCESS CONTROL SYSTEM USING RFID TAGS 🚪🔒
+ACCESS CONTROL SYSTEM 🔐🚪 USING RFID TAGS

 This project is an RFID door lock system that allows authorized individuals to unlock doors by scanning their RFID cards or tags.
 It is implemented using Arduino.